 There will be a minimum of four World Cups held each year.
-At each World Cup there will be a maximum of 152 athletes.
 In the Team and Pair events there will be a maximum of 10 sides in each event, advancing to Semi Finals.
 In the individual events there will be a maximum of 28 athletes in each event, advancing to Quarter Finals.
 The full qualification process for the competition will award slots based upon: